Farming/Frequently Asked Questions

 Animal Health

-Disease prevention is key to good livestock health and it is recommended to plan ahead using your animal health plan to mitigate potential disease burdens.
+Disease prevention is key to good livestock health management, and it is encouraged to plan ahead using your animal health plan to mitigate potential disease burdens.
 Many organic farmers operate a closed system.
-For cattle and sheep grazing new pastures each year allows for better control of stomach worm infestations.
+For cattle and sheep, grazing new pastures each year allows for better control of stomach worm infestations.
 Fluke should be controlled by grazing and fencing off wet areas.
 Dosing for worms and fluke is permitted based on evidence that it is required e.g., faecal sampling or liver analysis.

-For sheep in particular, regular foot trimming and zinc sulphate foot baths are recommended to control lameness.
-While zinc sulphate is allowed, copper sulphate or formaldehyde are not permitted for use in organic farming.
-Note that the withdrawal period for synthetic medicines used is doubled when farming organically.
+Routine dosing is not permitted therefore, preventative husbandry and management practices are encouraged.
+The Organic Standards encourage the use of homeopathic and herbal preparations in preference to conventional veterinary medicines.
+However, in order to minimise suffering and distress veterinary medicines are permitted under veterinary supervision.
+For sheep in particular, regular foot trimming and zinc sulphate foot baths can be used to control lameness, but copper sulphate and formaldehyde are not permitted for use in organic farming.
+Note that the withdrawal period for veterinary medicines used is doubled when farming organically.
 It is always advisable to check with the Irish Organic Association for products that are permitted for use.

-Routine dosing is not permitted, preventative husbandry and management practices are encouraged.
-The Organic Standards recommend the use of homeopathic and herbal preparations in preference to synthetic chemical medicines.
-However, in order to minimise suffering and distress synthetic chemical medicines are permitted under veterinary supervision.
-An extended withdrawal period on any products used is required for meat and milk products.
-Full records of all treatments must be kept for your organic inspection.

 Minerals buckets, licks and boluses are allowed once they meet the following requirements: